cozy/americano/README.md

 ## Configuration

-There you will understand that Americano requires a config file located at the root of your project:
+Americano requires a config file located at the root of your project, let's add it:

 ```coffeescript
 # ./config.coffee